Saturns-Gift/Vision/README.md

 # Vision

-Saturns Gift will be a hardcore medieval top-down turn-based full-loot PVP & economy game where players can join together and compete to control territory.
-Each player will claim land for thier personal linage and master thier crafts to contrbute to the economy of the world.
+Saturn's Gift will be a hardcore medieval top-down turn-based full-loot PVP & economy game where players can join together and compete to control territory.
+Each player will claim land for their personal linage and master their crafts to contribute to the economy of the world.

 ## Discord:
 https://discord.gg/HN2r7wA

 ## PVP

-PVP is a core pillar to Saturns Gift.
-The systems of the game should reinforce the purpose of PVP such as location unique resources and reward players for partipating in combat through loot & renown.
+PVP is a core pillar to Saturn's Gift.
+The systems of the game should reinforce the purpose of PVP such as location unique resources and reward players for participating in combat through loot & renown.
 Kingdoms should fight for control of the tiles.

 ## PVE

-PVE is another pillar to Saturns Gift.
-Items will naturally lose durabilty as you partipate in PVP and also be dropped when killed for people to steal.
+PVE is another pillar to Saturn's Gift.
+Items will naturally lose durability as you participate in PVP and also be dropped when killed for people to steal.
 Every item in the game will be crafted and require resources to create or cook.
 Animals need to be tended to and crops need to be harvested.
 There will lots to do!
-Each character has a skill tree that can be leveled similiar to Runescape where you can max all of the professions in the game.
+Each character has a skill tree that can be leveled similar to Runescape where you can max all of the professions in the game.
 There will be taming in the game as well to tame wild cows, horses, goats and chicken.

 ## Combat

 Since Saturns Gift will be turn-based, combat will depend on character stats, weapon countering, item usage, positioning and a bit of RNG.
 Combat will be a big game of chess.
-An example is a calvery will have an advantage over a sword & shield player but a spearman will have advantage over a calvery.
+An example is a cavalry will have an advantage over a sword & shield player but a spearman will have advantage over a cavalry.
 To win a siege against another kingdom you will need to bring a diverse set of characters.
-Guild officers should have special abilities such as pinging the world and telling thier guild mates where to go as if they were playing an RTS.
+Guild officers should have special abilities such as pinging the world and telling their guild mates where to go as if they were playing an RTS.

 ## Linage